emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 06. The share widget's options can all be edited from the WP backend panel
 07. Screenshot of button preview in content
 08. Screenshot of button preview in sidebar
-09. E-MAILiT buttons can be displayed in various ways
+09. E-MAILiT buttons can be displayed in various ways (registered version)
-10. The style and look of E-MAILiT buttons can be customized from the backend
+10. The style and look of E-MAILiT buttons can be customized from the backend (registered version)
-11. Screenshot of your button customization (1)
+11. Screenshot of your button customization (1) (registered version)
-12. Screenshot of your button customization (2)
+12. Screenshot of your button customization (2) (registered version)
-13. Screenshot of your button customization (3)
+13. Screenshot of your button customization (3) (registered version)

 == Changelog ==
 = 1.3 =